24 Examples of Eagle Scout Recommendation Letter (Template)

 Related: How to Write a Letter of Recommendation (24 Free Templates)

-Below are steps towards having an effective and well-structured Eagle Scout reference letter:
+Below are steps toward having an effective and well-structured reference letter:

 Header

-Salutation: After the date, a formal greeting should be provided.
-In this case, it is very much unlikely that the letter will be reviewed by a single person and should therefore be addressed to the Eagle Scouts board of Review – “Dear Eagle Scouts Board of Review” would be an appropriate greeting.
+• Salutation: After the date, a formal greeting should be provided.
+In this case, it is very unlikely that the letter will be reviewed by a single person and should therefore be addressed to the Board of Review – “Dear Board of Review” would be an appropriate greeting.

 Introduction

-The second part of the recommendation letter is the introduction.
+The second part is the introduction.
 In the introduction, the following information should be provided:

 • Candidate’s name: Let the commission know the specific candidate you are recommending.
 Mention their name exactly as it appears on official documentation.